-“A couple of years ago, I watched my wife do a sprint triathlon and thought how much I would like to do that, but the key problem was that I could not imagine how I would ever be able to do the 400 metre swim.
-Of course, I had learned how to swim at school, and I wasn’t frightened of water, but there was no way I could make it a full length of the local pool in Clapham.
-I was swimming in classic “Head-Up-Breaststroke” mode, looking like my mother swimming trying to avoid getting her hair wet.
+“A couple of years ago, I watched my wife do a sprint triathlon and thought how much I would like to do that.
+However, the key problem was that I could not imagine how I would ever be able to do the 400 meter swim.
+Of course, I had learned how to swim at school.
+I wasn’t frightened of water, but there was no way I could make it a full length of the local pool in Clapham.
+My swimming was a classic “Head-Up-Breaststroke” mode, looking like my mother swimming trying to avoid getting her hair wet.

-I had tried going to the pool and trying to swim further, but all that happened was deep frustration, water up my nose and weeping eyes (nobody told me that everyone should wear goggles).
+I had tried going to the pool and trying to swim further.
+However, all that happened was deep frustration, water up my nose and weeping eyes (nobody told me that everyone should wear goggles).
 Luckily, one morning on my way to work, Andrew from Turner swim was handing out flyers at Green Park tube station, and I thought, how bad can it be?

 Well, it wasn’t bad, it was wonderful.
 To begin with, Andrew very gently had me move around in the shallow end of the pool to see how comfortable I was in the water putting on floats on my arms, so that I was bobbing around like a cork.
 Once he had worked out that I really wasn’t afraid of the water (many non-swimmers are very fearsome at the start) but was just very bad at swimming, we started to learn.